Schuemi/PocketStarEmu/README.md

   - no vibration yet,
   - no SD-Card support
   - some CPU instructions are missing (but not used somewhere, yet)
-  - many SAMD21 compenents (also not used in a game, yet)
+  - many SAMD21 components (also not used in a game, yet)
   - some display commands